 U.S. meat and poultry exporters should note that INVIMA conducts rigorous physical inspections of incoming shipments at ports-of-entry.
 Shipment detentions or rejections happen frequently due to the presence of foreign material (e.g. dust, wood chips, etc.) in the bottom of containers.
-USDA is closely working with INVIMA on applying a more practical approach to container and box cleanliness based on product risk.
-However, it is highly recommended that exporters take due diligence in working with their plant or cold storage of export to ensure container cleanliness and labeling compliance.
+It is highly recommended that exporters take due diligence in working with their plant or cold storage of export to ensure container cleanliness and labeling compliance.
 Exporters should be aware of the provisions under Decree 1500.

-Considered the world's second most bio-diverse country, Colombia has taken a regional leadership in environmental-friendly policies.
+Considered the world's second most bio-diverse country, Colombia has taken a leadership role in environmental-friendly policies.
 In 1993, Colombia enacted the Law on Environmental Management, which constituted a sound policy and institutional legal framework for an environmental management system and a path for further environmental regulations.
-Certainly, the country faces great environmental challenges resulting from poorly-regulated extractive industries, extensive cattle farming contributing to land degradation, deforestation and greenhouse gas emissions, and a high exposure of its population to harmful levels of air pollution.
+Certainly, the country faces great environmental challenges resulting from poorly regulated extractive industries, extensive cattle farming contributing to land degradation, deforestation and greenhouse gas emissions, and a high exposure of its population to harmful levels of air pollution.
 Amidst a challenged integration of environmental policies within the country's national policy framework and the growing relevance of sustainable practices in the food and agricultural sector, Colombia's food industry has played an increasingly active role in engaging with the Colombian government on a circular-economy approach on food packaging regulations and objectives.
-Under President Duque's leadership and as part of a large inter-agency coordination, in November 2018, the Colombian government launched the National Circular Economy Strategy.
+In November 2018, the Colombian government launched the National Circular Economy Strategy.
 This strategy, the first of its kind in the region, is premised on six priority action lines, including consumer product packaging.

 Government environmental regulations stem primarily from Colombia's Ministry of Environment and Sustainable Development (MESD).
 In 2018, the MESD issued Resolution 1407, which sets forth requirements for the disposal and recycling of consumer product packaging.
 Under this regulation, individual and collective businesses must submit to the MESD their use, disposal and recycling management plans for paper, cardboard, plastic, glass, and metal packages.
-Progress reports are due annually and should aim at ensuring that 30 percent of containers and packaging materials on the market are reused by 2030.
-The MESD has also set a goal to achieve, by 2030, that 100 percent of single-use plastics placed on the market are reusable, recyclable, or compostable (degraded by organisms, biologically).
-Meanwhile, Colombian Congress is expected to review a bill that would ban single-use plastics other than for medical purposes by 2030.
+Progress reports are due annually and should aim to ensure that 30 percent of containers and packaging materials on the market are reused by 2030.
+By 2030, 100 percent of single-use plastics in the market will be replaced with reusable, recyclable, or compostable material (degraded by organisms, biologically).
+Meanwhile, on July 7, 2022, Colombian Congress enacted Law 2232, by which it aims to reduce the production and consumption of single-use plastic by 2030.
 In parallel, promoting the formalization of recyclers remains a key unresolved government task.
-Informal recycling of paper, cardboard, plastic and metal is quite significant, and the main source of income for the nearly 30,000 Colombian informal recyclers.
-In

-Bogota, Colombia's capital city, it is estimated that over half of all the recycling is conducted by informal recyclers, which further illustrates challenges in waste separation at source in cities and towns throughout Colombia.
-Finally, it is worth noting that the MHSP is drafting regulation pertaining to food and drinks packaging from a food safety angle.
-These regulatory developments will likely be in line with the ongoing efforts by the MESD.
+Informal recycling of paper, cardboard, plastic, and metal is quite significant, and the main source of income for the nearly 30,000 Colombian informal recyclers.
+In Bogota, Colombia's capital city, it is estimated that informal recyclers conduct over half of all the recycling, which further illustrates the challenges of waste separation in cities and towns throughout Colombia.
+Also, MHSP is drafting a regulation for food safety of food and drinks packaging.